 - Have liver or kidney diseases

-Chemotherapy is generally given at regular intervals called cycles.
-A chemotherapy cycle may involve a dose of one or more drugs followed by several days or weeks without treatment.
-This gives normal cells time to recover from the drug’s side effects.
-Sometimes, doses may be given several days in a row, or every other day for several days, followed by a period of rest.
+Chemo is commonly given at regular intervals called cycles.
+A cycle may involve a dose of one or more drugs followed by several days or weeks without treatment.
+This gives normal cells time to recover from drug side effects.
+Sometimes, doses may be given a certain number of days in a row, or every other day for several days, followed by a period of rest.
 Some drugs work best when given continuously over a set number of days.

-Each drug is given on a schedule that is carefully set up to make the most of its anti-cancer actions and minimize side effects.
-If more than one drug is used, the treatment plan will specify how often and exactly when each drug should be given.
-The number of cycles you receive may be decided before treatment starts, based on the type and stage of cancer.
-In some cases, the number is flexible, and will take into account how the treatment affects the cancer and your overall health.
+Each drug is given on a schedule that’s carefully set up to make the most of its anti-cancer actions and minimize side effects.
+If more than one drug is used, the treatment plan will say how often and exactly when each drug should be given.
+The number of cycles given may be decided before treatment starts, based on the type and stage of cancer.
+In some cases, the number is flexible, and will take into account how the treatment affects the cancer and the person’s overall health.

 Changes in doses and schedules

 In most cases, the most effective doses and schedules of drugs to treat specific cancers have been found by testing them in clinical trials.
-It’s important, when possible, to get the full course of chemotherapy and to keep the cycles on schedule.
-This will give you the best chance to get the maximum benefit from treatment.
+It’s important, when possible, to get the full course of chemo, the full dose, and keep the cycles on schedule.
+This will gives the best chance of getting the maximum benefit from treatment.

-There may be times, though, when serious side effects require doctors to adjust the chemotherapy plan (dose and/or schedule) to allow your body time to recover.
+There may be times, though, when serious side effects require doctors to adjust the chemo plan (dose and/or schedule) to allow the body time to recover.
 In some cases, supportive medicines such as growth factors may be used to help the body recover more quickly.
-Again, the key is to give enough medicine to affect the cancer cells without causing other serious problems.
+Again, the key is to give enough medicine to kill the cancer cells without causing other serious problems.